Medroxyprogesterone acetate

 Medroxyprogesterone acetate (MPA), also known as depot medroxyprogesterone acetate (DMPA) in injectable form and sold under the brand name Depo-Provera among others, is a hormonal medication of the progestin type.
 It is used as a method of birth control and as a part of menopausal hormone therapy.
-It is also used to treat endometriosis, abnormal uterine bleeding, abnormal sexuality in males, and certain types of cancer.
+It is also used to treat endometriosis, abnormal uterine bleeding, paraphilia, and certain types of cancer.
 The medication is available both alone and in combination with an estrogen.
 It is taken by mouth, used under the tongue, or by injection into a muscle or fat.

 Common side effects include menstrual disturbances such as absence of periods, abdominal pain, and headaches.
 More serious side effects include bone loss, blood clots, allergic reactions, and liver problems.
 Use is not recommended during pregnancy as it may harm the baby.
 MPA is an artificial progestogen, and as such activates the progesterone receptor, the biological target of progesterone.
 It also has androgenic activity and weak glucocorticoid activity.
 Due to its progestogenic activity, MPA decreases the body's release of gonadotropins and can suppress sex hormone levels.
 It works as a form of birth control by preventing ovulation.